mpetuska/npm-publish/npm-publish-docs/src/pages/user-guide/configuration/package.md

 ```

 !!! info
-Dependencies are deduplicated during resolution to void
+    Dependencies are deduplicated during resolution to avoid
     multiple occurrences of a dependency across different dependency scopes